+Review of the Literature

 During the earliest wars, females were responsible for tasks such as cooking and medical services.
 There were nursing corps that were created for these services.
 They were not allowed to become part of the armed forces.
 Then in 1948, under theWomen’s Armed Services Integration Act, women were given the official status in the military.
 They were then allowed to become part of all branches of military service as well as receive veterans.
 In 1980, Veterans’ Affairs centers formally started integrating gender-specific services.
 Due to this profession, these female veterans have different issues.
 With the increased number of women in the military, there is also an increase in their level of stress due to the nature of their job.
 During the wars, they become part of both combat arms units and noncombat missions (Huynh-Hohnbaum et al., 2003).
 They are thus also required to attack as frontline units.
 There is a bulk of research related to these veterans, and the focus had been on PTSD.
 It can be defined as a mental disorder as a result of some traumatic event leading to reexperiencing of the occasion, or memories.
 This can be in the form of avoidance of memories, insomnia as well as frighten response.
 Female veterans suffer from PTSD that is linked with different mental health difficulties such as poor psychiatric, substance abuse and comorbid psychiatric diagnosis (Zinzow et al., 2007).
 These also suffer from nightmares, sleep disturbances, worse physical health as well as physical limitations.
 Research has also conducted to check the reoccurrence of different diseases (Huynh-Hohnbaum et al., 2003).

 The phenomenon of PTSD influence the lives of female veterans in many different aspects.
 It is worthy of mentioning that different researchers consider different paradigms related to the negative impact of PTSD on the living approach of female veterans.
 Consideration of these various prospects is crucial to identify the fundamental issues and offer better intervention plans to deal with the problem.
 Dobie et al., (2004) critically identify different forms of health concerns that ultimately leads to different functional impairment in the case of female veterans.
 The health concerns explained in the way of posttraumatic stress disorder.
 Researchers of this study indicate that the approach of self-reported health problems and different impairment firmly and positively associated with the facet of PTSD.
 It is stated that female veterans as a targeted population group recognized as the group who is immensely exposed to the high level of trauma.
 The research work conducted by Dobie et al., (2004) also focused to critically assess other psychological concerns closely associated with the primary health issue in the form of PTSD.
 Common physical symptoms were also identified and evaluated under the domains of stomach pain, back pain, joint pain, dizziness, etc. Consideration of these symptoms sometimes associated with other psychological concerns for female veterans.
 Proper identification of the general association between PTSD and other different psychological concerns is essential to make better inferences about the magnitude of the health concerns and functional impairment in the case of females working as veterans.
 The issue of drug abuse is also closely related to the paradigm of the psychological concerns for female veterans.
 Researchers come up with the idea that sometimes it becomes difficult for the female veterans to deal with the physical and psychological exertion that ultimately appears in the form of their disbalance life approach outside their responsibilities in the military (Dobie et al., 2004).